-The tenth session of the Guild’s highly acclaimed Showrunner Training Program (SRTP) begins January 2015.
-Conducted in partnership with the Alliance of Motion Picture and Television Producers, this important industry training program is designed to help senior-level writer-producers hone the skills necessary to become successful showrunners in today’s television landscape.
+The eleventh session of the Guild’s highly acclaimed Showrunner Training Program (SRTP) begins January 2016.
+Conducted in partnership with the Alliance of Motion Picture and Television Producers, this important industry training program is designed to help senior-level writer-producers and recent creators hone the skills necessary to become successful showrunners in today’s television landscape.

 Who is Eligible to Apply?

 - Current-active WGAW or WGAE members in good standing with writer-producer credit or above on a current, dramatic (comedy or drama) television series and/or an active studio or network pilot or pilot script commitment.
 Writing teams are considered a single entity and are welcome to apply.

 To apply for the SRTP, a recommendation form must first be submitted on the writer’s behalf by a current or recent (2012-2015) showrunner, or executive producer, or a network or studio executive (from the development or current departments).

 Recommendation Forms will be emailed to showrunners, executives, and TV series writers on August 10, 2015.
 The deadline for recommendations to be received is Monday, September 14, 2015.

 If a writer applied last year there’s no need to have a new recommendation submitted on his or her behalf; he or she can use the recommender from the previous year.
 If a candidate chooses to do this, they should contact Program Director Carole Kirschner before the recommendation deadline (September 14, 2015).The program will then contact the recommender for any potential updates.

 If an applicant has applied before, there’s no need to provide new references, though the applicant is welcome to do so.
 He or she can simply list the references from the previous application.